gitlabhq/gitlabhq/doc/user/project/issues/issue_data_and_actions.md

 #### 11. Lock issue

-You can [lock the discussions](../../discussions/index.md#lock-discussions) in the issue, to prevent further comments from being added.
+You can [lock the threads](../../discussions/index.md#lock-discussions) in the issue, to prevent further comments from being added.

 #### 12. Participants

 All the users involved in that issue.
-Either they participated in the [discussion](../../discussions/index.md), or were mentioned in the description or discussions.
+Either they participated in the [thread](../../discussions/index.md), or were mentioned in the description or threads.

 #### 13. Notifications